Swarajk7/swarajk7.github.io/_posts/2018-03-12-multi_threaded_printing.md

         #include<condition_variable>
         /* this is a nice construct that we can use to signal other threads
-         * based on a given condtion.
+         * based on a given condition.
          * it removes the need of polling based check using while loop.
-         * ref: https://goo.gl/W3VWYQ - click link below
+         * go through link below to understand conditional variable
          * as we see , It reduces the CPU usage and hence a better alternative. */

 [Condition-Variable](https://goo.gl/W3VWYQ)